Table of Contents

 - Strip the wire insulation: Using the wire stripper, carefully remove about 1 cm (0.4 inches) of insulation from the end of the solar wire, exposing the metal conductor.

-- Assemble the connector: Slide the appropriate MC4 connector housing (either male or female) onto the stripped wire end.
+- Assemble the connector: Slide the appropriate Universal Solar Connector housing (either male or female) onto the stripped wire end.
 Make sure to slide on the waterproof sealing gland and the metal locking clip.

-- Prepare the crimping tool: Open the crimping tool and insert the MC4 crimp pin (male or female) into the designated slot.
+- Prepare the crimping tool: Open the crimping tool and insert the Universal Solar Connector crimp pin (male or female) into the designated slot.
 This slot will hold the pin securely while you perform the crimping process.

 - Crimp the connector pin: Insert the stripped end of the solar wire into the crimp pin held by the crimping tool.
 Squeeze the crimping tool’s handles firmly to crimp the pin onto the wire, creating a robust and secure connection.
 Release the handles and remove the crimped pin from the tool.
 Gently tug on the wire to ensure the crimp is secure.

-- Insert the crimped pin into the connector housing: Push the crimped pin into the MC4 connector housing until it clicks into place, ensuring a secure connection.
+- Insert the crimped pin into the connector housing: Push the crimped pin into the Universal Solar Connector housing until it clicks into place, ensuring a secure connection.
 You shouldn’t be able to pull the pin out easily.